 Security

-Clients should use HTTPS for their External Trans API webhook to ensure fundamental security is in place.
+Use HTTPS for your External Trans API webhook to ensure that fundamental security is in place.

-The client's product can be configured so that Galileo will use a JSON Web Token (JWT) for authenticating with the client's webhook.
-(While it is optional, it is strongly encouraged that clients configure their product to use JWT.)
-A shared secret will be used for encoding and decoding the token.
-The payload will have the following claims:
+Your product can be configured so that Galileo uses a JSON web token (JWT) for authenticating with your webhook.
+(Although it is optional, Galileo strongly recommends that you configure your product to use JWT.)
+A shared secret is also used for encoding and decoding the token.
+The payload has the following claims:

-The token will be created using the following Python code:
+The token is created using the following Python code:

 import jwt